🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš— Ride-sharing Services + 0.9 -- 15 Global ride-sharing apps like Uber or Bolt do not operate here, and local taxi services are informal and limited in availability.
+πŸš— Ride-sharing Services + 0.9 -- 15 No app-based ride-sharing services like Uber or Bolt; local taxis must be hailed by phone or at stands, with limited availability.

 πŸ“‘ CONNECTIVITY